MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-microsoft-bing-maps-key.md

 It uses several primary resources:

-- Patterns of Base64 URL encoded 384 bits symmetric key.
+- Patterns of Base64 URL encoded 384-bits symmetric key.
 - Patterns of CredentialName, CredentialFeatures, AccountIdentityName, AccountIdentityValue, ResourceType, ResourceName.
 - Patterns of mockup values, redactions, and placeholders.
 - A dictionary of vocabulary.